Supreme Court won’t intervene over West Virginia justices

 The case the high court declined to review was a decision by five acting justices of West Virginia’s highest court who ruled last year that prosecuting then-state Supreme Court Chief Justice Margaret Workman in the state Senate would violate the state constitution’s separation of powers clause.

 That ruling in Workman’s case was later applied to also halt impeachment proceedings against two other justices who have since left the court: Robin Davis and Allen Loughry.
 Davis retired after the House approved impeachment charges against her.
-Loughry resigned after being convicted of felony fraud charges in federal court.
+Loughry resigned after being convicted in federal court of felony fraud charges.

 West Virginia House lawmakers had impeached the justices in 2018 over questions involving lavish office renovations that evolved into accusations of corruption, incompetence and neglect of duty.
 But the acting justices’ ruling halted state Senate impeachment trials.